tienpv222/svelte-hash-router/README.md

 { '/this-route-will-not-be-rendered': null }
 ```

 An object of options can be passed.
 All properties starting with `$$` will be treated as data, the rest will be seen as nested routes.
+All data are none-enumerable.
 ```javascript
 {
   '/home': Home,